 Long Stone Farm

 Casey and Justin Wisch’s grass-based, pesticide-free livestock operation produces beef, pork, lamb, chicken and eggs for local markets and restaurants.
 “We focus on natural grazing, letting the animals do the work,” Casey said.
-On top of operating two farm stores in Loudoun, they host “Sunday Suppers” from May-October: farm tours followed by a meat-centric, four-course dinner prepared by a Loudoun guest chef with wine from a Loudoun winery.
+On top of operating two farm stores in Loudoun, the CSA program supports production of Loudoun’s farmland.
+For a reasonable monthly rate, you can save on farm-made products.
+Stock up on one or more bulk package options; Meat (Beef, Chicken and Pork) and your choice of Cider/Wine.
+Read more about the program on their website.
+From May-October, join the farm for “Sunday Suppers,” which includes farm tours followed by a meat-centric, four-course dinner prepared by a Loudoun guest chef.
 “It’s a true farm-to-fork experience,” Casey said.
 “If I can get my kids to develop a passion for farming and why eating meat and looking after the land is worthwhile, I will be proud.”
-Visit during the Loudoun County Spring Farm Tour on May 20-21.

 Georges Mill Farm